Denio13/MACHINE_LEARNING_and_STATISTICS/README.md

 ***
 ### Quick view

-The notebook can be seen through the URL links:
+The Jupyter notebook can be seen through the URL links:

 |    Description                      |                                                                  Link                         |
 |:------------------------------|:-------------------------------------------------------------------------------------------------------|